peekxc/simplextree-py/docs_src/README.md

+Reference documentation is built using the internal API of quartodoc.

 Build the docs with:

-> python gen_api.py & quarto render
+> rm pages/reference/* & python gen_api.py & quarto render

 Optionally preview with: